What to do if you suspect a blood clot?

-- Sometimes minor surgery is needed to clean the wound from non-living material.
+- Sometimes you need a minor surgery to clean the wound from non-living material.
 Wound debridement, as it is know, removes any non-living tissue that could keep a wound from properly healing.

-- A clear plastic film can be applied over the wound.
+- We can apply a specialized clear plastic film over the wound.
 The pressure from the dressing, facilitates proper blood flow.

-- A support stocking should be worn over the wrap to hold it securely.
+- You should wear support stockings over the wrap to hold it securely.

-- Similar to a cast, a hard boot is custom fit to your lower leg.
+- Similar to a cast, we can custom fit a hard boot to your lower leg.
 Your physician will wrap a moist gauze around your lower leg (starting at the base of the toes and going to just below the knee.)